 What is a pressure care mattress?

-Pressure care mattresses, also known as hospital mattresses, are specially constructed to relieve pressure from the skin of the mattress user.
-They are an essential part of a care plan for a patient who is at risk or has already developed pressure ulcers.
+They are an essential part of a care plan for a users who are at risk or have already developed pressure ulcers.
 Pressure ulcers (also known as bed sores) result from sustained pressure applied to the skin, often occurring when a person spends long periods of time in the same position.
-Individuals most at risk of developing sores are those with restricted mobility and/or poor skin integrity.
-To find out more about pressure ulcers, view our guide: The Complete Guide to Pressure Ulcers.
+Individuals most at risk of developing sores are those with restricted mobility or poor skin integrity.
+To find out more about pressure ulcers and how to manage pressure care, view our guide: The Complete Guide to Pressure Ulcers.

-Depending on how at risk or the severity of the user's pressure ulcer/s, there are different types of support surfaces designed to accomodate varying care needs.
+Depending on how at risk or the severity of the user's pressure ulcers, there are different types of support surfaces designed to accommodate varying care needs.

 The different types of pressure mattresses